-With innovative programs and personalized service, Graduate Career Services (GCS) supports your career goals from day one.
+With innovative programs and personalized service, Graduate Career Services (GCS) partners with you to help you achieve your career goals.

-Bentley career advisers help you make informed decisions about choosing, changing or advancing in your profession.
+Bentley career advisors help you make informed decisions about choosing, changing or advancing in your profession.
 Through an extensive array of online and in-person resources, you will develop skills and strategies to meet short- and long-term career goals.
 Other benefits are access to a global network of accomplished alumni and to leading employers who know and value the talents of our graduates.
-What’s more, your partnership with GCS does not end at graduation: Bentley alumni are entitled to lifetime career services.

-Resources include self-assessment tools; workshops such as Strategies for Career Success, which guides you in establishing a professional presence in person, online and in writing; and BentleyLink, a web-based program through which you can apply for jobs and internships as well as schedule interviews with the many organizations that recruit on campus.
-GCS hosts career fairs each fall and spring, along with numerous recruiting and networking events designed for students across all MBA and masters degree programs.
+Resources include self-assessment tools; the Graduate Career Development Intensive (GCDI) course which guides you in establishing a professional presence in-person, online and in writing; and BentleyLink, a web-based program through which you can apply for jobs and internships as well as schedule interviews with the many organizations that recruit on campus.
+In addition to the fall and spring career fairs for all students, GCS hosts Career Communities, networking events, and numerous other programs designed specifically for graduate students.

-The Graduate Career Services team has expertise across the business spectrum as well as specialized knowledge of industries aligned with Bentley MBA and MS programs.
+The Graduate Career Services team has expertise across the business spectrum as well as specialized knowledge of industries aligned with Bentley’s MBA and MS programs.

-Audra brings business experience to Bentley from public and private accounting as well as a recruitment perspective from five years in the staffing industry.
+Audra brings business experience to Bentley from public and private accounting as well as a recruitment perspective from her previous work in the staffing industry.
 Her past employers include Deloitte, Lotus Development Corporation, and Romac International.
-She spent a year in Japan with the JET Programme — an experience that inspired her interest in all things intercultural.
+She spent a year in Japan with the JET Programme - - an experience that inspired her interest in all things intercultural.
 She provides support and guidance to our growing international student body via innovative career programming with culture as a central theme.
-In addition to holding a BS in Accountancy degree from Bentley, Audra is an alumna of the leadership-focused 2011 Fellows Program at The Partnership, a leading talent management firm.
-Office: LaCava 220
+In addition to holding a BS in Accountancy from Bentley, Audra is an alumna of the leadership-focused 2011 Fellows Program at The Partnership, a leading talent management firm.

 An active Campus Recruiting program connects graduate students with job and internship opportunities.
 Running from mid-October to late April, the program draws upward of 200 employers to Bentley each year, who conduct more than 4,000 interviews on campus.